Scalar Multiplication: Product of a Scalar and a Matrix

 Here’s the simple procedure as shown by the formula above.

 Take the number outside the matrix (known as the scalar) and multiply it to each and every entry or element of the matrix.

 Examples of Scalar Multiplication

 Directions: Given the following matrices, perform the indicated operation.
 Apply scalar multiplication as part of the overall simplification process.

 Example 1: Perform the indicated operation for 2A.

-I will take the scalar 2 (similar to the coefficient of a term) and distribute by multiplying it to each entry of matrix A. In case you forgot, you may review the generic formula above.
+I will take the scalar 2 (similar to the coefficient of a term) and distribute it by multiplying it to each entry of matrix A. In case you forgot, you may review the general formula above.